Choosing how registrar supervision will be structured is one of the most important decisions made during the endorsement journey and one that affects

 At the same time, employers benefit from knowing that registrar development, ethical oversight, and CPD are being handled in a way that protects both the clinician and the business.

-PREP was designed with a clear understanding of the real-world complexities of registrar training.
+PREP was designed with a clear understanding of the

 Our approach supports: